eni-musta/Dynamic-mover-stayer-model/README.md

 References

-E. Musta and M. Vittorietti (2025) A mover and stayer model with time-dependent stayer fraction. arxiv:...
+E. Musta and M. Vittorietti (2025) A mover and stayer model with time-dependent stayer fraction. arXiv:2505.10065